laurentcaplette/Representation-reconstruction/README.md

-Code for "Computational reconstruction of mental representations using human behaviour" (preprint: https://psyarxiv.com/7fdvw)
+Code for "Computational reconstruction of mental representations using human behaviour" (Caplette & Turk-Browne, forthcoming, Nature Communications) (preprint: https://psyarxiv.com/7fdvw)

 [more details to come]